ossf/scorecard-action/README.md

 ### Troubleshooting
 If the run has failed, the most likely reason is an authentication failure.
 Confirm that the Personal Access Token is saved as an encrypted secret within the same repository (see [Authentication](#authentication)).

+If you install Scorecard on a private repository with a PAT token, provide the `repo` scope.
+(The `repo > public_repo` scope only provides access to public repositories.)

 If you install Scorecard on a repository owned by an organization that uses [SAML SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/about-authentication-with-saml-single-sign-on) or if you see `403 Resource protected by organization SAML enforcement` in the logs, be sure to [enable SSO](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for your PAT token (see [Authentication](#authentication)).